mster/fruit-classifier/README.md

 # fruit-classifier
-Fruit Classifier, a single-layered Neural Network used to classify various forms of fruit from image input.
+Fruit Classifier, a single-hidden-layered Neural Network used to classify various forms of fruit from image input.

 ## About:
 * The project was divided into three sections: data loading, training and predicting, and analysis.